Nappy edges: Poetry

-Many of Shange's poems are about poetry itself—what it means to write it and what it means to read it.
-In takin a solo/ a poetic possibility/ a poetic imperative, she implores black writers to cultivate the kinds of distinctive and original voices that we appreciate and expect from black musicians.
+Many of Shange's poems are about poetry itself—what it means to write it, and what it means to read it.
+In "takin a solo/ a poetic possibility/ a poetic imperative", she implores black writers to cultivate the kinds of distinctive and original voices that we appreciate and expect from black musicians.
 Her fear is that black voices will fade into indistinction, and eventually their voices won't be recognizable at all.

-In inquiry, Shange explains the importance that poems elicit a visceral reaction out of the reader in the same way that a kiss or cold water would.
+In "inquiry", Shange explains that poems elicit a visceral reaction out of the reader in the same way that a kiss or cold water would.
 Following this expectation, Shange focusses some of her poems on the responsibility of the poet to the reader.
 Generally speaking, the poet is expected to speak on behalf of communities, and to transport the reader to places they've never even been, but Shange emphasizes the necessity of the poet showing you what they know personally.
 By placing importance on the personal rather than the universal, Shange is able to explore the interiority of her personas' minds.

 Shange also looks at what it means to be a black woman poet when the world of poetry is dominated by white men.
 Particularly during this historical moment in the late 1970s, not long after the Black Arts Movement which was a very male-dominated and patriarchal movement, Shange's position as a black woman poet is groundbreaking.
-She challenges the idea that words and poetry belong to men, and points to how unfair it is that when a woman does something, an 'ess' is added to the title (as in poetess).
+She challenges the idea that words and poetry belong to men, and points to how unfair it is that when a woman does something, an "ess" is added to the title (as in "poetess").